 The writers trusted us.

-Kurt Manwaring: Walk us through a typical day on set.
+Walk us through a typical day on the set of MASH.

 Loretta Swit: It’s an early call.
 You’re on the set in makeup and costume by 8am.
 I used to get up at 6am.
 I liked going to the set early.
 It was something very magical for me.
 It was quiet and lit my lamps.
 It wasn’t sort of daylight, it was more magic time.